pulumi/pulumi/docs/design/packages.md

-# Coconut Package Metadata (CocoPack)
+# Lumi Package Metadata (LumiPack)

-This document describes the overall concepts, capabilities, and serialization format for CocoPack.
-It also describes the intermediate language (IL) and type system for CocoPack, something we refer to as CocoIL.
+This document describes the overall concepts, capabilities, and serialization format for LumiPack.
+It also describes the intermediate language (IL) and type system for LumiPack, something we refer to as LumiIL.

 ## Overview

-Each package is serialized using the CocoPack format and contains four things:
+Each package is serialized using the LumiPack format and contains four things:

 * Package metadata.
 * Symbol names and tokens.
 * Module, type, function, and variable definitions.
 * Data and computations encoded in an intermediate language (IL).

-The metadata section describes attributes about the overall CocoPack, like its name and dependencies.
+The metadata section describes attributes about the overall LumiPack, like its name and dependencies.

 All data and computations are fully bound to types, and ready for interpretation/execution.
-Higher level CocoLang language compilers are responsible for performing this binding, and encoding the results.
-Those results are symbol names and tokens that are registered and available for lookup within any given CocoPack.
+Higher level LumiLang language compilers are responsible for performing this binding, and encoding the results.
+Those results are symbol names and tokens that are registered and available for lookup within any given LumiPack.
 These symbols provide a quick, and binding-logic-free, way of resolving any bound node to its target abstraction (module, type, or function).
 From there, any data or computations associated with those abstractions may be retrieved thanks to the definitions.

-Coconut's type system was designed to be supported by a broad cross-section of modern programming languages.
-That said, it's entirely possible that CocoPack exposes a construct that a certain language doesn't support.
-Because CocoIL is designed for interpretation, determinism, and predictability -- and not runtime speed -- all type coercions are checked and throw an exception if an illegal coercion is attempted.
-It is obviously a better choice to verify such conversions where possible in the CocoLang compilers themselves, however this approach naturally accommodates dynamic languages.
+Lumi's type system was designed to be supported by a broad cross-section of modern programming languages.
+That said, it's entirely possible that LumiPack exposes a construct that a certain language doesn't support.
+Because LumiIL is designed for interpretation, determinism, and predictability -- and not runtime speed -- all type coercions are checked and throw an exception if an illegal coercion is attempted.
+It is obviously a better choice to verify such conversions where possible in the LumiLang compilers themselves, however this approach naturally accommodates dynamic languages.

-CocoPack is serialized in JSON/YAML form, although in the future we may explore more efficient file formats.
+LumiPack is serialized in JSON/YAML form, although in the future we may explore more efficient file formats.
 (Markup is rather verbose, yet pleasantly human-readable.)
 Examples in this document will use a YAML syntax for brevity's sake.

 ## Metadata